The Winter 2017 journal offers perspectives on white privilege in Canberra and its impact.

 This snapshot outlines and briefly analyses the ACT 2017-18 Budget's impacts on people experiencing disadvantage and households on low incomes, and the community sector.

-In this report ACTCOSS tracks changes in the cost of living, particularly for vulnerable and disadvantaged households in the Australian Capital Territory.
+In this report ACTCOSS tracks changes in the cost of living, particularly for low income households in the Australian Capital Territory.

 ACTCOSS and YWCA Canberra have prepared a literature review on older women and housing in the ACT.
 Single older women comprise a rapidly growing cohort facing housing insecurity and the risk of homelessness.
 Reviewing the literature, it becomes apparent that there has been an evolving body of research pertaining to older women, and their pathways into homelessness.

 This submission suggests that priority for infrastructure projects of this kind should be determined according to the relative impact of investment on creation of secure jobs that pay a living wage.
 We have also emphasised that, as there would be heavy take up and usage of the centre by national agencies and the Commonwealth Government, these should be carefully considered in weighing up how much, if any, investment comes from the ACT Government as opposed to the Australian Government.
 In addition, we have emphasised the need for any new centre to be environmentally and socially sustainable including disability access.